UnionInternationalCheminsdeFer/OSDM/spec/models.md

 Some of these elements can be optional (see further).

-In the **Allocator Mode**, an offer will not contain offer parts but it will contain a fare element, that the allocator can use to build the final product to be distributed to travellers.
+In the **Fare Mode**, an offer will not contain offer parts but it will contain a fare element, that the allocator can use to build the final product to be sold to travellers.
 There can also be hybrid situations where offers will contain both offer parts and fares if the provider offers product in the two flavors.